alonrotem/SitefinityMailServer/README.md

 The same username must be defined in Sitefinity as the Bounced messages POP3 user (with any password).
 Otherwise, if the POP3 session user is any other user, the POP3 server returns nothing.
 ![](https://raw.githubusercontent.com/alonrotem/SitefinityMailServer/master/Screenshots/Screenshot%20-%20Notification%20Icon%20Messages%20Collected.png)

-* Auto-detects whether [hMailServer](https://www.hmailserver.com/) is already running on the machine and offers to stop its service for you, to avoid a port-collision.
+* Auto-detects whether <a href="https://www.hmailserver.com/" target="_blank">hMailServer</a> is already running on the machine and offers to stop its service for you, to avoid a port-collision.

 * Shows statistics of the number of received messages and a list of all the recipients' addresses.